 As more fully described below in the section entitled "The Daré Transaction-Anticipated Accounting Treatment," beginning on page 133, for accounting purposes, Daré is considered to be acquiring Cerulean in the Daré Transaction.
 The Daré Transaction will be accounted for under the acquisition method of accounting under GAAP.
 The unaudited pro forma combined balance sheet data as of March 31, 2017 gives effect to the Cerulean Disposal Activities, the Novartis Transaction and the Daré Transaction as if each took place on March 31, 2017.
 The unaudited pro forma combined statement of operations data for the three months ended March 31, 2017 gives effect to the Cerulean Disposal Activities, the Novartis Transaction and the Daré Transaction as if each took place on January 1, 2017.
 The unaudited pro forma combined statement of operations data for the year ended December 31, 2016 gives effect to the Cerulean Disposal Activities, the Novartis Transaction and the Daré Transaction as if each took place on January 1, 2016.
-In the unaudited pro forma combined financial data, the Daré Daré Transaction has been accounted for as a business combination, with Daré being the accounting acquirer.
+In the unaudited pro forma combined financial data, the Daré Transaction has been accounted for as a business combination, with Daré being the accounting acquirer.
 The allocation of purchase consideration reflected in the unaudited pro forma combined financial data is preliminary and will be adjusted based on the fair value of purchase consideration on the closing date of the Daré Transaction and upon completion of the final valuations of the fair value of the assets acquired and liabilities assumed of Cerulean on the closing date of the Daré Transaction.
 Although Daré management believes that the fair values assigned to the assets to be acquired and liabilities to be assumed reflected in the unaudited pro forma combined financial data are based on reasonable estimates and assumptions using currently available data, the results of the final allocation could be materially different from the preliminary allocation.

-(in thousands, except share data and per share data) Unaudited Pro Forma Condensed Consolidated Statement of Operations Data: Mon the Three ths Ended th 31, 2017 e Year Ended ber 31, 2016 Research and development \$ 4,651 \$ 27,965 General and administrative \$ 2,566 \$ 10,586 Total operating expenses \$ 5,717 \$ 38,551 Net loss \$ 5,333 \$ 39,978 Basic and diluted net loss per share \$ (0.09) \$ (0.67)
+(in thousands, except share data and per share data) For the Three Months Ended March 31, 2017 For the Year Ended December 31, 2016 Unaudited Pro Forma Condensed Consolidated Statement of Operations Data: Research and development \$ 4,651 \$ 27,965 General and administrative \$ 2,566 \$ 10,586 Total operating expenses \$ 5,717 \$ 38,551 Net loss \$(5,333) \$(39,978) Basic and diluted net loss per share \$ (0.09) \$ (0.67)

+(in thousands) As of March 31, 2017

-(in thousands) Unaudited Pro Forma Condensed Consolidated Balance Sheet Data: Mar As of ech 31, 2017
+Unaudited Pro Forma Condensed Consolidated Balance Sheet Data:

-Cash and cash equivalents(1) \$ 18,311
+Cash and cash equivalents (1) \$18,311

-Working capital (deficit) \$ 12,857
+Working capital (deficit) \$12,857

-Total assets \$ 21,623
+Total assets \$21,623

 Additional paid in capital \$ 7,297

 Accumulated deficit \$ 5,668

-Total stockholders' equity (deficit) \$ 12,971
+Total stockholders' equity (deficit) \$12,971

-1) Cash and cash equivalents does not reflect costs relating to Cerulean's operations through the closing of the Novartis Transaction and the Daré Transaction and any additional expenses, liabilities or obligations that would be senior to the claims of a common stockholder.
+(1) Cash and cash equivalents does not reflect costs relating to Cerulean's operations through the closing of the Novartis Transaction and the Daré Transaction and any additional expenses, liabilities or obligations that would be senior to the claims of a common stockholder.